outsidedav/swift/cloudnative/logging.md

 ## Adding Logging to your Swift app

-[Helium Logger](https://github.com/IBM-Swift/HeliumLogger) is a popular lightweight logging framework for Swift, and provides many native benefits such as logging to standard output and different log levels.
+[HeliumLogger](https://github.com/IBM-Swift/HeliumLogger) is a popular lightweight logging framework for Swift, and provides many native benefits such as logging to standard output and different log levels.
 [LoggerAPI](https://github.com/IBM-Swift/LoggerAPI) is the logger protocol that provides a common logging interface for different kinds of loggers in Swift.
 Kitura uses the `LoggerAPI` throughout its implementation.

-To leverage Helium Logger, add the following to the *dependencies:* in your `Package.swift`, making sure to add it to any *targets* where it is used.
+To leverage HeliumLogger, add the following to the *dependencies:* in your `Package.swift`, making sure to add it to any *targets* where it is used.
 ```swift
    .package(url: "https://github.com/IBM-Swift/HeliumLogger.git", from: "1.7.1")
 ```